-N Set to 1 when the result of the operation is negative, cleared to 0 otherwise.

-Z Set to 1 when the result of the operation is zero, cleared to 0 otherwise.

-C Set to 1 when the operation results in a carry, cleared to 0 otherwise.

-V Set to 1 when the operation causes overflow, cleared to 0 otherwise.

-A carry occurs:

-- if the result of an addition is greater than or equal to 2^{32} - if the result of a subtraction is positive or zero - as the result of an inline barrel shifter operation in a move or logical instruction.
+- N Set to 1 when the result of the operation is negative, cleared to 0 otherwise. - Z Set to 1 when the result of the operation is zero, cleared to 0 otherwise. - C Set to 1 when the operation results in a carry, or when a subtraction results in no borrow, cleared to 0 otherwise. - V Set to 1 when the operation causes overflow, cleared to 0 otherwise.

+C is set in one of the following ways:

+- For an addition, including the comparison instruction CMN, C is set to 1 if the addition produced a carry (that is, an unsigned overflow), and to 0 otherwise. - For a subtraction, including the comparison instruction CMP, C is set to 0 if the subtraction produced a borrow (that is, an unsigned underflow), and to 1 otherwise. - For non-addition/subtractions that incorporate a shift operation, C is set to the last bit shifted out of the value by the shifter. - For other non-addition/subtractions, C is normally left unchanged, but see the individual instruction descriptions for any special cases.

-Overflow occurs if the result of an add, subtract, or compare is greater than or equal to 2^{31} , or less than -2^{31} .
+Overflow occurs if the result of a signed add, subtract, or compare is greater than or equal to 2^{31} , or less than -2^{31} .

 The instruction also determines the flags that get updated.
 Some instructions update all flags, and some instructions only update a subset of the flags.
 If a flag is not updated, the original value is preserved.
-In the Assembler Reference, the description of each instruction details the effect it has on the flags.
+In the Assembler Reference, the description of each instruction includes the effect it has on the flags.